Barb Mayfield

 Brainstorm potential content based on your needs assessment and research.

-Group content ideas into themes and organize by your key points.
+Group content ideas into themes and organize them by your key points.
 If an idea doesn’t fit, don’t include it.

 Fill gaps as needed with additional supporting evidence and examples.
 Have you addressed your audience’s main questions and concerns?